dyhes/zulip/docs/git/zulip-tools.md

-# Zulip-specific tools
+# Aloha-specific tools

-This article documents several useful tools that can save you a lot of time when working with Git on the Zulip project.
+This article documents several useful tools that can save you a lot of time when working with Git on the Aloha project.

 ## Set up Git repo script